emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 skills when working on the game, at the very least.

-I don't claim to have achieved anything better than if we had went with `scratch`.
+I don't claim to have achieved anything better than if we had went with `Scratch`.
 Maybe it would have been a better choice in the end.
-I don't know scratch enough to make a judgment on that.
+I don't know Scratch enough to make a judgment on that.

 I've put slightly edited versions of the source code we've produced [on github](https://www.github.com/emmanueltouzery/racket-summer-programming/).